macropay-solutions/laravel-lumen-crud-wizard-decorator/README.md

 This is a decorator lib that can be used with [Laravel crud wizard](https://github.com/macropay-solutions/laravel-lumen-crud-wizard).

+Features:
-It renames/maps the column names for the resource and its relations, and it can also compose additional columns from the resource columns and from its relations' columns.
+- renames/maps the column names for the resource and its relations
+- can also compose additional columns from the resource columns and from its relations' columns.
-Also, it can restrict the number of columns returned to the requested ones.
+- can restrict the number of columns returned to the requested ones.
+- flatens the resource with its relations into a single table
+- eases the filtering on the relations' columns by transforming them into filters by the resource's column in regards to the url query string

-It is recomended for projects that expose data via API to front end (JS).
+It is recommended for projects that expose data via API to front end (JS).

 **The lib is proprietary and it can be used only after an agreement.**